FrendEr/tinyscroll.js/README.md

 # Tinyscroll.js

-> A tiny datetime scroller plugin for mobile device, dependencies on jquery and animate.css
+> A tiny datetime scroller plugin for mobile device, dependencies on jquery and animate.css. **If it's help for you, please give it a star!** :star:

 <a href="https://www.npmjs.com/package/tinyscroll.js">
     <img src="https://img.shields.io/npm/dm/tinyscroll.js.svg?style=flat-square" />
 </a>

 **gif demo, loading . . .**